vivektechyogi/imageverse/README.md

 Development done using MVC pattern

 ## Features
 - Search top images of the week
 - Toggle from Grid to List view
 - Recent search option

+## Instruction To Run App
+- Clone / Download repository using  [Repo Link](https://github.com/vivektechyogi/imageverse.git)
+- Open Imageverse.xcodeproj in xcode
+- Build Project
+- Select device/ simulator and run

+## Assumptions
+- Have handle scenarios like no network, no response from api
+- Have included data which has only image and excluded videos and other file formats
+- Have added an extra feature called **Recent Search** according to will be helpful for fast search
+- Have tried to maintain UI/UX using low user clicks and redirection

 # App Walkthrough
 ![walkthrough gif](https://github.com/vivektechyogi/OutPuts/blob/main/Imageverse/walkthrough.gif)